elbwalker/walkerOS/README.md

 ## 🚀 Getting Started

 Add the walker.js to your website and start tagging.
-Optionally specify your destinations.
+Optionally you can specify destinations.

 ### Installation

-Either use the walker.js via [npm](XXXXXXXXXXX) as a project depency
+Either use the walker.js via [npm](XXXXXXXXXXX) as a project dependency

 ```sh
 npm i @elbwalker/walker.js --save